twilio/twilio-csharp/CONTRIBUTING.md

 ## Testing locally with Docker

+Remove any `./obj` or `./bin` files on the host machine, if applicable.

 ```bash
 docker build -f ./Dockerfile.dev -t twilio-csharp .
 docker run --name twilio-csharp -v <path-to>/twilio-csharp:/twilio -it -d twilio-csharp